TopoSimplify/plugin/readme.md

 ## Geometry Types
-This simplification tool accepts single line [GeoJSON](https://geojson.org/) features (single/multi) or their geometries either as input linear features or constraints: points, lines, and polygons.
+This simplification tool accepts single line [GeoJSON](https://geojson.org/) features (single/multi) or their geometries either as input linear features or constraints (points, lines, and polygons).

 ### Point Type
 Here is an example of a point feature (in multiple lines for clarity):